MicrosoftDocs/powerquery-docs/powerquery-docs/web-connection-fiddler.md

 # Capture web requests with Fiddler

-When diagnosing issues that may occur when Power Query communicates with your data, you may be asked to supply a Fiddler trace.
+When diagnosing issues that might occur when Power Query communicates with your data, you might be asked to supply a Fiddler trace.
 The information provided by Fiddler can be of significant use when troubleshooting connectivity issues.

 >[!Note]
 >This article assumes that you are already familiar with how Fiddler works in general.